Pál Teleki: Teleki must choose between Axis and Allies

 Teleki had signed a non-aggression pact, the Treaty of Eternal Friendship, with Yugoslavia on 12 December 1940, only five months earlier, and would not assent to assisting with the invasion.

+At the meeting in the Royal Castle, where Sztójay presented Hitler's letter to Horthy, the regent was overjoyed and accepted the offer immediately.
+Teleki felt as a Hungarian gentleman that Hungary could not attack a nation it had just signed a treaty of eternal friendship with.
+He stayed up late in an lengthy attempt to persuade Horthy to not join the planned invasion, and eventually the regent agreed that he would think more about what to do.
 Teleki's government chose a middle ground, opting to remain out of the German-Yugoslav conflict unless either Hungarian minorities were in danger or Yugoslavia collapsed.
 Teleki relayed his government's position to London and sought allowance for Hungary's difficult position.

-On 3 April 1941, Teleki received a telegram from the Hungarian minister in London that British Foreign Secretary Anthony Eden had threatened to break diplomatic relations with Hungary if it did not actively resist the passage of German troops across its territory and to declare war if it attacked Yugoslavia.
+On 3 April 1941, Teleki received a telegram from György Barcza, the Hungarian minister in London that British Foreign Secretary Anthony Eden had threatened to break diplomatic relations with Hungary if it did not actively resist the passage of German troops across its territory and to declare war if it attacked Yugoslavia.
+Unknown to Teleki, Werth acting on his authority had opened staff talks with General Friedrich Paulus, the deputy chief of the German general staff, for an invasion of Yugoslavia.